 - In The Thin Man and The Thin Man Returns, Nick Charles solves the mystery by this method.
 In the first movie, by his own admission, he hadn't quite sussed who the murderer was; he'd ruled out most of them, so he laid out the facts until one of the remaining suspects fit, and made an accusation.

-- Agatha Christie novels are known for this: Hercule Poirot almost always does it; so does Miss Marple.
-However, Tommy and Tuppence Beresford rarely do and Parker Pyne almost never does.
-Tommy and Tuppence's investigations tend to be usually messier and more convoluted, and Parker Pyne, when his job of "making people happy" involves investigating a crime, prefers to be subtle about it.
+- Agatha Christie novels are known for this: Hercule Poirot almost always does it (although he usually explains to the cops what's happened before the actual summation); so does Miss Marple.
+However, Tommy and Tuppence Beresford rarely do and Parker Pyne almost never does; Tommy and Tuppence's investigations tend to be usually messier and more convoluted, and Parker Pyne, when his job of "making people happy" involves investigating a crime, prefers to be subtle about it.
 Christie's Summation Gatherings frequently also mark the beginning of a romance, and sometimes the end of one.

 - Nero Wolfe virtually always does something like this.
 It's not in the parlor, though, it's almost always in his office instead.
 In the few stories where he's had to leave his house, and resolve the case before he can return to it, the Summation Gathering takes place in whatever place is appropriate:

-- In Too Many Cooks, it is held at the banquet table at the Kanewha Spa, following the final feast of Les Quinze Maîtres.
+- In Too Many Cooks, it is held at the banquet table at the Kanawha Spa, following the final feast of Les Quinze Maîtres.

 - In Some Buried Caesar, it takes place at Thomas Pratt's home in upstate New York.

 - In "Immune To Murder", it takes place at O. V. Bragan's fishing lodge in the Adirondacks, where he has gone to make trout Montbarry for a foreign ambassador at the special request of the US Secretary of State.